 As part of an ongoing Holistic self-promotion, I had a chance to integrate the Algolia search engine into my website.
 "Search, Ricky Truth" is the call to action for a campaign of print and e-mail outreach pieces combined with an SEO effort I am currently working on.
 In addition to the campaign, I thought a site search engine and search navigation on the site would tie the _idea together.

-That being said Algolia is still an excellent service and one I would recommend, try it out, Search, Ricky Truth.
+That being said Algolia is still excellent service and one I would recommend.